Skip to content

 Modules include executive protection and VIP detail doctrine, secure and defensive driving, counter-surveillance and surveillance detection, threat assessment and intelligence integration, tactical awareness and incident response, facility and venue security, and crowd dynamics for event protection.

-All courses are delivered by instructors with Israeli defence and intelligence backgrounds, calibrated to the Kenyan operating environment and aligned with the PSRA-approved Private Security Training Curriculum launched in 2019.
-Courses can be delivered at client premises, at partner facilities in Nairobi, or — for larger programmes — at dedicated training sites across the country.
+Courses are delivered by instructors with Israeli defence and intelligence backgrounds, calibrated to the Kenyan operating environment and aligned with the PSRA-approved Private Security Training Curriculum introduced in 2019.
+Delivery can take place at client premises, at partner facilities in Nairobi, or — for larger programmes — at dedicated training sites elsewhere in the country.

 This is the same training pipeline that underpins R&H operations across the wider African continent, including Addis Ababa, Dar es Salaam, and Kampala.